-Last week the premiere episode of the new hit show “Orange Is The New Black” on Netflix featured the song during a sexy lesbian love scene.
+Last week, the premier episode of the new hit show “Orange Is The New Black” on Netflix featured the song during a sexy lesbian love scene.
 Here is the true story behind recording it.

 Bobby Dukoff was known for saxophone playing.
 It was circa 1968.
 I didn’t have my studio set up yet at TK so I took Lat down to this studio not too far south from Specs Music Store by the University of Miami.
 We used to record there quite a bit in the 60s.
 I did a lot of recording there on Steve Alaimo, stuff like “Cast Your Fate To The Wind” on my Alarm label.

 Dukoff’s was the only studio in town.
 Criteria wasn’t in business yet.
 And The Armory, where I cut the first version of “The Twist” with Hank Ballard and engineer Mack Emmerman wasn’t a real studio.
 This was a regular studio.

 So, “Move and Groove Together” was sung by Latimore around 1968, maybe 67′, 66′, 65′, I’m 90 years old, it was somewhere around that time.
 The song was written by Johnny Nash, an artist whose music I always loved.
 It came out on Dade Records as a 45.
 Down here in South Florida Latimore always sold well and that was it, till I had my Glades label under TK where he had a few million sellers like “Let’s Straighten It Out,” and “Stormy Monday.”
 But at the time it was very localized.

 So then, in about 2005 we digitized that vinyl and re-released it on a cd and put it on iTunes.
 We put out an album called “The Legendary Henry Stone Presents Latimore The Early Years.”

 Dade, the label we originally released it on is the label that had “Mashed Potatoes.”
 That was a big national hit we had with Nat Kendrick and the Swans, which was the original James Brown band.